Niousha12/Intragenomic_analysis/README.md

 <p><sup>📌</sup> Among all the species in this table, the assembly for <em>Paramecium caudatum</em> is at the scaffold level.</p>

-## Run the experiments in our paper
+## Replicate the experiments of our paper

 1. Clone this repository and install the required libraries by running:
 ```bash